Kelly Ladnerkladner@madison-schools.com(601) 859-0376

 About the Teacher

 2. Homework is checked for completion and sometimes accuracy and must be turned in on time.
-Five points will be deducted for each day the assignment is turned in late.
-Homework will count as a minor grade.

 3. Quizzes will be given throughout a unit in order to gage student’s understanding of the material.
 Pop quizzes may also be given throughout the unit.
 Quizzes will count as a minor grade.